Links with St Peter’s Church

 Children attend collective worship in the Church twice a week and we work closely with the clergy team who alongside leaders from other local churches, lead collective worship in school also.

-At Easter, we even made the local newspaper, Wokingham Today, with the children’s contributions to a flower display with a message of hope and new life for our immediate community.
+Previously, the school's relationship with church was celebrated in the local newspaper, Wokingham Today, through the children’s contributions to a flower display with a message of hope and new life for our immediate community.

 Earley church in full bloom to offer message of hope - Wokingham.Today